nodejs/node/doc/api/modules.md

    d. let I = I - 1
 5. return DIRS

-LOAD_SELF_REFERENCE(X, START)
+LOAD_PACKAGE_IMPORTS(X, DIR)
-1. Find the closest package scope to START.
+1. Find the closest package scope SCOPE to DIR.
 2. If no scope was found, return.
-3. If the `package.json` has no "exports", return.
+3. If the SCOPE/package.json "imports" is null or undefined, return.
-4. If the name in `package.json` is a prefix of X, then
-   a.
-Load the remainder of X relative to this package as if it was
-      loaded via `LOAD_NODE_MODULES` with a name in `package.json`.

-LOAD_PACKAGE_EXPORTS(DIR, X)
+4. let MATCH = PACKAGE_IMPORTS_RESOLVE(X, pathToFileURL(SCOPE),
+  ["node", "require"]) defined in the ESM resolver.
+5. RESOLVE_ESM_MATCH(MATCH).

+LOAD_PACKAGE_EXPORTS(X, DIR)
-1. Try to interpret X as a combination of name and subpath where the name may have a @scope/ prefix and the subpath begins with a slash (`/`).
+1. Try to interpret X as a combination of NAME and SUBPATH where the name may have a @scope/ prefix and the subpath begins with a slash (`/`).
-2. If X does not match this pattern or DIR/name/package.json is not a file, return.
+2. If X does not match this pattern or DIR/NAME/package.json is not a file, return.
-3. Parse DIR/name/package.json, and look for "exports" field.
+3. Parse DIR/NAME/package.json, and look for "exports" field.
 4. If "exports" is null or undefined, return.
-5. If "exports" is an object with some keys starting with "." and some keys not starting with ".", throw "invalid config".
-6. If "exports" is a string, or object with no keys starting with ".", treat it as having that value as its "." object property.
-7. If subpath is "." and "exports" does not have a "." entry, return.
-8. Find the longest key in "exports" that the subpath starts with.
+5. let MATCH = PACKAGE_EXPORTS_RESOLVE(pathToFileURL(DIR/NAME), "." + SUBPATH,
+   `package.json` "exports", ["node", "require"]) defined in the ESM resolver.
+6. RESOLVE_ESM_MATCH(MATCH)

+LOAD_PACKAGE_SELF(X, DIR)
+1. Find the closest package scope SCOPE to DIR.
-9. If no such key can be found, throw "not found".
+2. If no scope was found, return.
+3. If the SCOPE/package.json "exports" is null or undefined, return.
+4. If the SCOPE/package.json "name" is not the first segment of X, return.
-10. let RESOLVED =
+5. let MATCH = PACKAGE_EXPORTS_RESOLVE(pathToFileURL(SCOPE),
-    fileURLToPath(PACKAGE_EXPORTS_TARGET_RESOLVE(pathToFileURL(DIR/name),
-    exports[key], subpath.slice(key.length), ["node", "require"])), as defined
+   "." + X.slice("name".length), `package.json` "exports", ["node", "require"])
-    in the ESM resolver.
+   defined in the ESM resolver.
-11. If key ends with "/":
+6. RESOLVE_ESM_MATCH(MATCH)

+RESOLVE_ESM_MATCH(MATCH)
+1. let { RESOLVED, EXACT } = MATCH
+2. let RESOLVED_PATH = fileURLToPath(RESOLVED)
+3. If EXACT is true,
    a.
-LOAD_AS_FILE(RESOLVED)
+If the file at RESOLVED_PATH exists, load RESOLVED_PATH as its extension
+      format.
+STOP
+4. Otherwise, if EXACT is false,
+   a.
+LOAD_AS_FILE(RESOLVED_PATH)
    b.
-LOAD_AS_DIRECTORY(RESOLVED)
-12. Otherwise
-   a.
-If RESOLVED is a file, load it as its file extension format.
-STOP
+LOAD_AS_DIRECTORY(RESOLVED_PATH)
-13. Throw "not found"
+5. THROW "not found"

-LOAD_INTERNAL_IMPORT(X, START)
-1. Find the closest package scope to START.
-2. If no scope was found or the `package.json` has no "imports", return.
-3. let RESOLVED =
-  fileURLToPath(PACKAGE_INTERNAL_RESOLVE(X, pathToFileURL(START)), as defined
-  in the ESM resolver.
-4. If RESOLVED is not a valid file, throw "not found"
-5. Load RESOLVED as its file extension format.
-STOP
 ```

 ## Caching